All comparisonsNote-taking apps

 Google Keep

-Roam Research fails first because note-taking requires deciding how to link or structure ideas.
+Roam Research fails first because it requires deciding how to link or structure ideas before note-taking.

 Verdict